gefei/cli-corona/README.md

                         also --search
   --search [SEARCH [SEARCH ...]]
                         search for id
-  --daily               if set, include daily new cases, otherwise include cumulative number of cases --ave AVE             include AVE day rolling average --cumu                if set, include cumulative numbers
+  --col COL             one of "confirmed", "recovered", or "deaths" --daily               if set, include daily new cases, otherwise include cumulative number of cases --ave AVE             include AVE day rolling average --cumu                if set, include cumulative numbers